Expectations for adults today

-Over the past 10 to 20 years the opportunities for adults, who have Down syndrome, to live productive, inclusive and fulfilling lives have become so much greater.
+Over the past 10 to 20 years the opportunities for adults with Down syndrome to live productive, inclusive and fulfilling lives have become so much greater.
 Social attitudes, government policies and the efforts of young people and their families in forging new pathways, have assisted in ensuring a brighter future.
 Due to improvements in medical care, recognition of the benefits of a healthy diet and increased activity, life expectancy for a person with Down syndrome is now an average of 60, and that’s a long time to explore many possibilities.

 Independence and choice

 Many adults who have Down syndrome are now living more independent lives, in situations of their choosing, with the supports geared to their individual needs.
 Employment in valued roles; inclusion in sporting activities, clubs, and other recreation; meaningful friendships and relationships, with some choosing to marry, are now goals to strive for.
 When a person feels valued, has choice, and has opportunities for participation in every day life, their physical and mental health benefits.

 Parent’s changing roles